-Agriculture is well-developed in the region.
+Agriculture is developed in the region.
 Minerals, iron, limestone, dolomite, semi-precious stones and andesite-basalt were mined here.
 Beekeeping is especially popular activity among citizens.
 The long-trunk bee of Mukhuri village is a three-times Gold medal winner at the World Apiarist Congress.
 Compared with other species of bees, Mukhuri bees make more honey.
 Mineral water Lugela’s springs are spread at the distance of 4 km from Mukhuri, in the resort of the same name.
-Unique therapeutic qualities of Lugela springs are widely acclaimed not only in Georgia but throughout the world.
+Unique therapeutic qualities of Lugela springs are widely acclaimed.
 This healing chloride-calcium water effectively treats diseases of the skeletal system and joints, allergies, stomatitis, jade, bleeding, and so on.

-Visitors usually consider making a quick stop in this town before heading to the neighboring cities: Martvili to the East, Zugdidi to the Southwest, Mestia to the North.
+Visitors usually consider making a quick stop in this town before heading to the neighboring cities: Martvili to the East, Zugdidi to the Southwest, Senaki to the South and Mestia to the North.
 The region is distinguished for humid subtropical climate, pristine nature, striking sceneries and interesting cultural monuments.
 Throughout the area you will discover chestnut, beech and boxwood forests, majestic waterfalls and lakes, caverns, also remarkable historical sights.

 Numerous ancient temples and fortresses created by the ancestors withstood the test of time and are still preserved in the form of ruins.
 Some of them have been studied by scientists, but many monuments are left unattended or not fully explored.
 To be mentioned: Garahi fortress (Najagu) defensive structure (16-17th c), Najikhari Fortress (Middle ages), Otsindale St. George Church (11th century), St. George's Church of Kveda Chkhorotsku, etc.